-- (a) New Commissioners must attend an investment and administration orientation provided by RSIC management and staff within sixty days of becoming a Commissioner. - (b) The orientation will include, but is not limited to: - (i) CEO and CIO briefing on the history and background of RSIC and instructions regarding accessing the RSIC's secure website; - (ii) A briefing by the Commission Chair on current issues before the Commission and backgrounds of other Commissioners; - (iii) Introduction to staff members; - (iv) A tour of RSIC's offices; - (v) A briefing by RSIC legal counsel on Commissioner fiduciary duty, conflicts of interest guidelines, state ethics, and other pertinent laws affecting RSIC; and - (vi) Distribution and review of copies of the RSIC policies, including governance policies, the Annual Investment Plan, Personnel Handbook, a copy of the CFA Institute's Code of Conduct for Members of a Pension Scheme Governing Body, and any other relevant information deemed appropriate by the Chair, CEO, or CIO. - (c) New Commissioners are encouraged to attend at least one conference or seminar relating to pension fund investments within his or her first year as a Commissioner.
+- (a) New Commissioners must attend an investment and administration orientation provided by RSIC management and staff within sixty days of becoming a Commissioner. - (b) The orientation will include, but is not limited to: - (i) CEO and CIO briefing on the history and background of RSIC, its governance framework, and investment program; - (ii) A briefing by the Commission Chair on current issues before the Commission and backgrounds of other Commissioners; - (iii) Introduction to staff members; - (iv) A tour of RSIC's offices; - (v) A briefing by RSIC legal counsel on Commissioner fiduciary duty, conflicts of interest guidelines, state ethics, and other pertinent laws affecting RSIC; and - (vi) Distribution and review of copies of the RSIC policies, including governance policies, the Consolidated Statement of Investment Policies and Annual Investment Plan, Personnel Handbook, a copy of the CFA Institute's Primer for Investment Trustees, and any other relevant information deemed appropriate by the Chair, CEO, or CIO. - (c) New Commissioners are encouraged to attend at least one conference or seminar relating to pension fund investments within his or her first year as a Commissioner.